Digital-Tech-KKHS/game-design-team/README.md

 - [ ] I have completed A B trials on end users for every sprint
 - [ ] I have tested each component of my program and documented the tests for each sprint
 - [ ] I have checked my work against the assassment schedules.
-- [ ] All my work is my own and I have clearly referenced code and assets from other sources in the comments.
+- [ ] All my work is my own and I have clearly referenced code and assets from other sources in the credits screen on the main menu.